simonmichael/hledger/doc/MANUAL.md

 strictly by parse order.
 Sorting by date means balance assertions will still work if you reorder your entries.

+With included files, things are a little more complicated.
+Including preserves the ordering of postings and assertions.
+If you have multiple postings to an account on the same day, split across different files, and you also want to assert the account's balance on the same day, you can run into trouble depending on where the assertion is located.

 Also note the asserted balance must be a simple amount - it's not currently possible to assert a balance containing multiple commodities.

-The impact of balance assertions on parsing time for large files is not yet known.
+The impact of many balance assertions on parsing time for large files is unknown.

 #### Prices